torigai/simplenewsletter/readme.txt

 You can run this program by simply creating a link to /newsletter/index.php on your webpage.
 For administration (writing newsletters and exporting email addresses), you should link your private part of the webpage with /newsletter/admin/index.php

+Make sure that the file rights of /simplenewsletter/import_emails.php are 600 (rw----)!

 === Security ===

 It is reasonable to secure data transfer with a CAA or self-signed certificate

+Make sure that the file rights of /simplenewsletter/import_emails.php are 600 (rw----)!

+For securing the administrational part I propose two methods:

 METHOD 1: